How To Make Subcategories In Google Sheets

 Use data validation to create drop-down lists for subcategories, ensuring consistency and preventing errors.

 By mastering these techniques, you can effectively create subcategories in Google Sheets and unlock the full potential of your data organization.
-(See Also: How To Make Spaces Bigger In Google Sheets)
+(See Also: How Do You Copy Conditional Formatting In Google Sheets)

 How to Make Subcategories in Google Sheets